Mark Twain Zephyr: CB&Q ownership

-In the early 1950's, the Mark Twain Zephyr had two separate incidents involving Mississippi River barges while operating on the CB&Q's 'K-Line', which parallels the busy shipping waterway in Iowa.
+In the early 1950s, the Mark Twain Zephyr had two separate incidents involving Mississippi River barges while operating on the CB&Q's 'K-Line', which parallels the busy shipping waterway in Iowa.
 The first (and most serious) event occurred on Thursday, November 16, 1950.
 According to news reports, an empty oil barge belonging to the W.C.
 Harms Company went up on shore north of Keokuk, Iowa, and over the track.
-'Injun Joe' and 'Becky Thatcher' derailed as a result of striking the barge.
-There was only one minor injury, and the 19 passengers on board continued to Burlington via a Keokuk City bus.
+The cars 'Injun Joe' and 'Becky Thatcher' derailed after striking the barge.
+There was only one minor injury, and the 19 passengers continued to Burlington via a Keokuk City bus.
 Rail traffic had to be rerouted via the Carthage branch until the two units could be re-railed.
-The first wrecker sent from Galesburg was too light for the task and a second wrecker had to be sent.
-Less than one year later, on Sunday, August 19, 1951, newspaper reports indicate that a barge also was washed ashore and over the tracks of the K-Line near the exact same spot in Keokuk.
-Luckily, the engineer was able to slow down in time and the Mark Twain Zephyr did not end up striking it.
+The first wrecker sent from Galesburg was too light for the task so a second wrecker had to be sent.
+Less than one year later, on Sunday, August 19, 1951, newspaper reports indicate that a barge again was washed ashore over the tracks near the exact same spot in Keokuk.
+Luckily, the engineer was able to stop in time and the train did not hit it.
 There was, however, a delay for workers to clear the tracks.

 In many ways, the articulated design of the Mark Twain Zephyr, which was done to make the train more aerodynamic, became its own downfall.
-Due to the fixed design, the CB&Q could not add additional cars to the train set during peak travel periods.
-Crews often had to set up folding chairs in the baggage car for overflow seating, especially during holiday weekends and the even the weekly southbound run into St. Louis on Sunday evenings.
+Owing to the fixed design, the CB&Q could not add additional cars to the trainset during peak travel periods.
+Crews often had to set up folding chairs in the baggage car for overflow seating, especially during holiday weekends and even for the weekly southbound run into St. Louis on Sunday evenings.
 The Mark Twain Zephyr saw its last day of operation on April 27, 1958.
-It was replaced by other diesel trains that could have coaches added or subtracted due to demand.
+It was replaced by trains that could have coaches added or subtracted due to demand.